nubenetes/awesome-kubernetes/docs/devops.md

 * [smartsheet.com: The Way of DevOps: A Primer on DevOps Principles and Practices](https://www.smartsheet.com/devops)
 * [dzone: Are You Stuck in the New DevOps Matrix From Hell? 🌟](https://dzone.com/articles/are-you-stuck-in-the-new-devops-matrix-from-hell) See how Docker solved the matrix-from-hell problem, and how DevOps techniques can help avoid the config sprawl that comes with microservices.
 * [kenmugrage.com 🌟](https://kenmugrage.com/2017/05/05/my-new-definition-of-devops/#more-4) DevOps: A culture where people, regardless of title or background, work together to imagine, develop, deploy and operate a system.
+* [opensource.com: 10 tips for maintaining a DevOps mindset for distributed teams](https://opensource.com/article/20/6/devops-mindset) You can do DevOps while working from home; it's all about the right approach.

 <center>
 [![OCP 4 Pland and Deploy](images/ocp_plan_deploy.png)](https://www.openshift.com/blog/openshift-end-to-end-plan-and-deploy)